 This article is part of a series about employee engagement.
 To have a clear definition of what is employee engagement in human resource management check this article also:

-At present the challenge for the vast majority of organisations is how to create high levels of employee engagement.
-Decision makers recognise the added value of employees being involved into their job (engagement) and their organization (commitment), and the combination of the two to create the best scenario for both employees and organisations.
+At present the challenge for many organizations is how to create high levels of employee engagement.
+Decision makers recognize the added value of employees being involved into their job (engagement) and their organization (commitment), and the combination of the two to create the best scenario for both employees and organizations.

 How to leverage employee engagement in human resources management

 Despite the recognition from human resources management of the enormous added value that engagement can bring, there’s still some way to go before we realise the full potential of it.
-The Global Employee Engagement Index research conducted by us in 2018 revealed that globally just 25.3% of employees were engaged, whilst in Europe the figure is slightly lower at 23.9%.
+The Global Employee Engagement Index research conducted by us in 2018 revealed that globally just 25.3% of employees were engaged, whilst in Europe the figure was slightly lower, at 23.9%.

 Across Europe we also saw large regional differences.
 Leading the way were the Nordics, where 27% of employees were engaged.
 At the other end of the spectrum, just 17% of employees in the UK & Ireland were engaged.

-The influencers of and the HR’s role in employee engagement
+The influencers of – and HR’s role – in employee engagement

-In some of our previous researches we also investigated the influencers of engagement, and discover that the following four employee survey statements have the biggest influence:
+In some of our previous research we also investigated the influencers of engagement, and discovered that the following four employee survey statements have the biggest correlations with high engagement:

 - My manager motivates me in my work

-- The work of my team contributes to the success of the organisation
+- The work of my team contributes to the success of the organization

-- I feel that I fit in at my organisation
+- I feel that I fit in at my organization

-- I feel that I am appreciated by my organisation
+- I feel that I am appreciated by my organization

-From our work with global organizations we see that the above four influencers provided managers, CEOs and directors with tangible and actionable points that help improve engagement.
-Working alongside those individuals driving the two key themes, should also be HR.
+From our work with organizations around the world, we see that the above four influencers provided managers, CEOs and directors with tangible and actionable points that helped improve engagement.
+Working alongside those individuals and driving the two key themes should be HR.

-Human resources have the tools and knowledge to create strategies that really increase employee engagement within organisations and in doing so, can show stakeholders both their contribution to business performance, as well as their added value as business partners.
+Human resources have the tools and knowledge to create strategies that really increase employee engagement within organizations and, in doing so, can show stakeholders both their contribution to business performance and their added value as part of the business.

 Employee engagement roles and responsibilities: management strategies for HR

-By focusing on positively impacting the latter two influencers, we believe HR can help create high employee engagement in organisations, and illustrate their added value.
+We believe HR can help create high employee engagement in organizations, and illustrate their added value, by focusing on positively impacting the latter two influences.

 1. Employees fit within organisations

-The first area that HR can positively impact is the cultural fit within organisations and this can be achieved in three ways:
+The first area that HR can positively impact is the cultural fit within organizations, and this can be achieved in three ways: